 - Avoid foods and drinks high in fat, sugar and salt (not every day).
 They are not needed for good health.

 Having 6g or less of salt day can help lower your blood pressure, meaning your heart doesn't have to work overtime.
 A lot of the salt we eat is already added to processed foods and sauces so try to cut down on those.
 You know foods are low in salt if the label says it contains “less than or equal to 0.3g salt per 100g”.
 Foods are high in salt if the label says “greater than or equal to 1.5g salt per 100g”.

 Cutting back on salt doesn't mean losing out on flavour.
 Check out this blog on healthy flavour boosters.

 4. Stop smoking

-You can help reduce your risk of developing cardiovascular disease (CVD) by following these healthy tips but if you have any concerns about your heart health, please always visit your GP.
+If you have any concerns about your heart health, please always visit your GP.

-Cardiovascular disease is when your arteries begin to develop fatty plaques which reduce the amount of blood that can get through – this can lead to the development of a blood clot, heart attack or stroke.
+Cardiovascular or heart disease is when your arteries begin to develop fatty plaques which reduce the amount of blood that can get through – this can lead to the development of a blood clot, heart attack or stroke.
 Heart disease and stroke are the leading causes of death on the island of Ireland and worldwide so it's really important we do what we can to protect our hearts and keep them strong and healthy.